World Socialist Party of the United States: Politics

-Unlike anarchists, the WSPUS advocates a political revolution because it argues that as the state is the "executive committee" of the capitalist class, it must be captured by the working class to keep the former from using it against the will of the latter.
-It also condemns the reformist nature of much anarchist activism.
+The WSPUS advocates a political revolution because it argues that as the state is the "executive committee" of the capitalist class, it must be captured by the working class to keep the former from using it against the will of the latter.
+It also condemns what it claims is the reformist nature of much anarchist activism.
 The WSPUS maintains that the revolution must be carried out by a willing majority organized without leaders, capturing the state by means of delegates elected solely to carry out the wishes of the majority to destroy the state by replacing it immediately with democratic control of the means of production across the entire country and indeed the entire planet.

-It has stood against all wars fought since its inception on the grounds that they always represent the economic interests of the owning class and never those of the working class.
+It claims to have stood against all wars fought since its inception on the grounds that they always represent the economic interests of the owning class and never those of the working class.
 Unlike much of the left, it does not take sides in wars.
 For example, it did not call for a victory for the Vietnamese against the United States.
 It has opposed the traditional radical opposition to the (usually Republican) incumbent presidents (e.g. anti-Nixonism, anti-Reaganism, or anti-Bushism) arguing that the enemy of the working class is the entire exploitative social system based on ownership of the means of the production, not the presidents elected to run that system efficiently, as such opposition fosters the illusion of "better presidents" rather than an understanding of and opposition to the entire economic system based on an owning minority employing a non-owning majority to produce its profits.